labscript-suite/prawn_digital_output/README.md

 # Serial Communication
 The basis of the functionality for this serial was developed in Carter Turnbaugh's code.

+Commands are separated by a newline character: '\n'

 add - Sets the pico to accept instructions in the format shown below and append them into memory. 'end' exits the add mode.

 FORMAT: <output word (in hex)> <number of reps (in hex)> <full stop (0) or indefinite wait (1)>